jianxunbak/Assignment-4.2/lesson.md

 ## Part 2 - GitFlow vs GitHub Flow vs Trunk Based Development

 ### GitFlow

+Gitflow is an alternative Git branching model that involves the use of feature branches and multiple primary branches.

+Gitflow has numerous, longer-lived branches and larger commits.
+Under this model, developers create a feature branch and delay merging it to the main trunk branch until the feature is complete.

+Gitflow can be used for projects that have a scheduled release cycle and for the DevOps best practice of continuous delivery.

+Branches:
+1. Main branch - Stores the official release history.
+2. Develop branch - Serves as an integration branch for features.
+3. Feature branch - Each new feature should reside in its own branch.
+Feature branches use `develop` as their parent branch instead of `main`.
+When a feature is complete, it gets merged back into `develop`.
+Features should never interact directly with `main`.
+4. Feature branch - Created once the `develop` branch has enough features for a release or a release date is approaching.
+No new features can be added after this point—only bug fixes, documentation generation, and other release-oriented tasks should go in this branch.

+Once it's ready to ship, the `release` branch gets merged into `main` and tagged with a version number.
+In addition, it should be merged back into `develop`, which may have progressed since the release was initiated.

+How to do GitFlow
 1. Start development by branching out a `feature` branch from the `develop` branch
 1. Complete and test new feature in the `feature` branch
 1. Merge `develop` branch into the `feature` branch to solve potential conflicts